EdutieProject/edutie-backend/docs/edutie/definitions/personalization/PersonalizationRule.md

 ### Personalization Type - Remediation

-As the class name is `RemediationPersonalizationRule` the inferred personalization type is *Remediation* - meaning that the past feedback will be used by the LLM as the context for remediating certain subject that student has weak understanding of.
+As the class name is `FeedbackRemediationRule` the inferred personalization type is *FeedbackRemediation* - meaning that the past feedback will be used by the LLM as the context for remediating certain subject that student has weak understanding of.